9812u49823juhre/Great/PerlOO.md

 ## Object layer

 We assume you understand in general what an object system is.
-In Perl there is the advantage, not like in many other languages, that you can pick the object system you wanna use.
-Perl as base language only use the concept of so called "blessed" hash references, to give the option for an object system, you can lookup this in [Perl Documentation perlobj](http://perldoc.perl.org/perlobj.html), but you will not need to understand blessing for first, cause its abstracted away through Moo or Moose in this case.
-This way it feels much more like the object systems you know from other languages, just a bit more cool ;).
+In Perl there is the advantage, unlike many other languages, that you can pick the object system you want to use.
+Perl as a base language only uses the concept of so called "blessed" hash references, however, to give the option of an object system you can lookup this in [Perl Documentation perlobj](http://perldoc.perl.org/perlobj.html), but you will not need to understand blessing as it is abstracted away through through the use of Moo (or Moose in this case).
+This way it feels much more like the object systems you know from other languages, just a bit cooler ;)

-[Moose](https://metacpan.org/release/Moose) is excellent documented and as a very good [Cookbook](https://metacpan.org/module/Moose::Cookbook) and a nice [Manual](https://metacpan.org/module/Moose::Manual) for getting into all details of it very easily.
-Moose is very heavy and gives a huge dimension of options, be aware if you really want to look into it, its the candy store of developers.... dont get fat ;).
+[Moose](https://metacpan.org/release/Moose) is well documented and has a very good [Cookbook](https://metacpan.org/module/Moose::Cookbook) as well as a nice [Manual](https://metacpan.org/module/Moose::Manual) for getting into all of the details very easily.
+Moose is very heavy and gives a huge dimension of options, but be aware if you really want to look into it, its the candy store of developers.... dont get fat ;)

 [Moo](https://metacpan.org/release/Moo) is an upcoming project, and still in development.
 Many features are still to come, but its a slow and very hard process to find useful abstractions of Moose features so easily.
-The documentation is right now a minimum, but if you getting into the flow, you will not need many documentation, cause the set of functions is very limited and clear.
+The documentation is right now at a minimum, but if you're getting into the flow, you won't need to use much documentation, because the set of functions are very limited and clear.

 ## Main concepts supported by Moo and Moose